COVID-19 Consumer Information and Resources

 Mortgages and Foreclosures

 Get in Touch with Your Loan Servicer: If you are having trouble making mortgage payments because of the COVID-19 public health emergency, you may be able to get help.
-Because certain protections are set to expire on December 31, 2020, contact your mortgage servicer as soon as possible to learn about your options.
+Because certain protections are set to expire soon, contact your mortgage servicer as soon as possible to learn about your options.

 Even if you do not have a federally backed mortgage, many financial institutions have agreed to provide forbearances or other relief to homeowners impacted by COVID-19.
 Contact your servicer to discuss your options.